 4 that the Bureau shall determine coordination requirements between GSO FSS earth stations and non-GSO FSS systems under Nos.
 9.7A and 9.7B based on bandwidth overlap, and GSO FSS earth station antenna maximum isotropic gain, G/T and emission bandwidth;

-5 that this Resolution shall no longer be applied after the Bureau has communicated to all administrations via a Circular Letter that the epfd validation software is available and the Bureau is able to verify compliance with the limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 and to determine the coordination requirements under Nos.
-9.7A and 9.7B,
+5 that resolves 1 to 4 shall no longer be applied since, as per considering d), the Bureau has communicated to all administrations via a Circular Letter that the epfd validation software is available and the Bureau is able to verify compliance with the limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 and to determine the coordination requirements under Nos.
+9.7A and 9.7B;

+6 that notwithstanding resolves 5, resolves 1 to 4 shall continue to apply to non-GSO systems that cannot be adequately modelled by the version of the software available until a new version of the software which adequately modelled the non-GSO system is made available,

 further resolves

-that those provisions of the Radio Regulations that have been amended by this Conference and that are referred to in resolves 5 shall provisionally apply as from 5 July 2003,
+that those provisions of the Radio Regulations that have been amended by WRC-03 and that are referred to in resolves 5 shall provisionally apply as from 5 July 2003,

+invites the ITU-R

+1 to amend, as a matter of urgency, and taking into account the information referred to in resolves 1, as appropriate, the algorithm of Recommendation ITU-R S.1503 to ensure that the epfd validation software available to the BR for epfd examinations can adequately model non-geostationary satellite FSS systems while maintaining the existing level of protection for GSO satellite networks;

+2 to continue to review, as a matter of urgency, the procedures defined in this Resolution to ensure that an indefinite application of a qualified favourable finding for a given non-GSO FSS system is avoided,

 instructs the Director of the Radiocommunication Bureau

 1 to encourage administrations to develop the epfd validation software;

-2 to review, once the epfd validation software is available, its findings made in accordance with Nos.
+2 to review, once the epfd validation software or a version adequately modelling the non-GSO systems referred to in resolves 6 is available, its findings made in accordance with Nos.
 9.35 and 11.31;

-3 to review, once the epfd validation software is available, the coordination requirements under Nos.
+3 to review, once the epfd validation software or a version adequately modelling the non-GSO systems referred to in resolves 6 is available, the coordination requirements under Nos.
 9.7A and 9.7B.

 Reasons: CEPT reviewed Resolution 85 (WRC-03) and concluded to propose the above modification.